 Many people do not thoroughly plan for the future after they are gone and often assume their possessions will simply pass automatically to their spouse or children.
 Often people believe their assets are too insignificant to need a formal arrangement or legal guidance.
 But if you die without making a will, the intestacy rules apply in an arbitrary manner.
 The only certain way to ensure that your spouse, partner or relative inherits what you intend is by making a will.

 A will is a document that allows you to pass on your possessions to benefit others, giving you control over what happens to your money, possessions and property after you die.

-You can have the power to decide where your assets go after your death, however, If you die with no valid will, statutory rules will apply that may see your assets pass to people you never intended.
-Almost all wills are straightforward and inexpensive to prepare but if you don’t use a reputable and qualified practitioner you can have unintended consequences as a badly drafted will may lead to difficulties for your loved ones after you pass away.
+You can have the power to decide where your assets go after your death.
+However, if you die without a valid will, statutory rules will apply that may see your assets pass to people you did not intend for.
+Almost all wills are straightforward and inexpensive to prepare.
+But, if you do not use a reputable and qualified practitioner, you can have unintended consequences as a badly drafted will may lead to difficulties for your loved ones after you pass away.

-We offer free first advice so you can have an initial chat with no obligation and a promise of no hidden costs.
-We offer flexible solutions depending on your specific case, for instance, the inclusion of a trust within the will, which you can find out more in our Trusts section.
+We offer free initial assessment so you can have an initial chat with no obligation and a promise of no hidden costs.
+We offer flexible solutions depending on your specific case, for instance, the inclusion of a trust within the will, which you can find out more in our trusts section.

-You'll be impressed by our expertise and all our helpful friendly people.
-We make a point of seeing that our lawyers keep up to date with changes in the law and that all our staff get the training they need to give you the service you deserve.
+You will be impressed by our expertise and all of our helpful friendly people.
+We make a point of seeing that our lawyers keep up to date with changes in the law, and that all of our staff get the training they need to give you the service you deserve.

-At QualitySolicitors Amphlett Lissimore, our lawyers have in-depth knowledge in all areas of civil law and can help you find a suitable outcome solution will that’s right for you and your family.
+At QualitySolicitors Amphlett Lissimore, our lawyers have in-depth knowledge in all areas of civil law and can help you find a suitable will for you and your family.
 Our friendly solicitors will put you at ease, explaining everything clearly with no legal jargon.

-Whether you have any other queries about service please contact our Lifetime Planning team on 0208 771 5254
+Whether you have any other queries about our services, please contact our lifetime planning team on 0208 771 5254.